neezer/node-cfg/README.md

 `cfg` will check to see if the value provided at `URL` is valid, but if it is not and `assembleFrom` is present, it will attempt to build a URL from the parts specified in the map.
 The values in the map are the environment variables you want to use for each part of the URL: the keys are fixed.
+You can also provide a tuple of values, where the first entry is the environment variable to source from, and the second value is the default value to use if no value was sourced.

 If successfull, the final result will be a URL as if you had provided a value for `URL`.